feiskyer/konveyor-vscode/vscode/README.md

-# Kai VS Code Extension (`kai-vscode`)
+# AKS Migrate VS Code Extension (`aks-migrate`)

-The Konveyor AI (Kai) VSCode Extension is a powerful tool for application modernization and migration analysis.
-It leverages cutting-edge AI to analyze code, identify modernization opportunities, and assist in migrating applications to newer platforms or architectures.
+The AKS Migrate VSCode Extension is a powerful tool for application modernization and migration analysis.
+It leverages cutting-edge AI to analyze code, identify modernization opportunities, and assist in migrating applications to Azure Kubernetes Service (AKS).

 ---